 Thanks for all your contributions.
 However, we decided not to get a book.
 Mainly because I just didn’t find one that specifically addressed high school graduates’ money issues.

-I find this very telling; How many of us come out of college with plenty of personal finance problems and poor habits?
-What if we’d spent those collge years armed with quality directed advice on our personal finances.
+I find this very telling.
+How many of us come out of college with plenty of personal finance problems and poor habits?
+What if we’d spent those college years armed with quality directed advice on our personal finances?

-I actually see this as an opportunity to write a good book on the specific topic.
+This is an excellent opportunity for someone in the financial sphere to write a good book on this specific topic.
 I bet there are some other ways, like blogs, that high school grads are getting good info from.
 I know there’s youngmoney.com.
 Anyone know of any other resources?

 Since this post was published, Grant Baldwin has published Reality Check.
 It’s actually a book I would recommend for most high school students or recent graduates.